-Most tumours are separated from the normal surrounding thyroid gland by a thin tissue barrier called a capsule.
-Overtime, some of the capsule may disappear and large tumours may not have any capsule at all.
+Most tumours are separated from the normal surrounding thyroid gland by a thin tissue barrier called a tumour capsule.
+Over time, some of the tumour capsule may disappear and large tumours may not have any tumour capsule at all.

 This is the size of the tumour measured in centimetres (cm).
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.
 Tumour size plays an important role in determining the pathologic tumour stage for Hurtle cell carcinoma (see Pathologic stage below).

 Blood vessels carry blood around the body.
 Tumour cells that enter a blood vessel are able to spread to distant parts of the body such as the lungs and bones.
 The movement of tumour cells to another part of the body is called metastasis.
 Hurthle cell carcinoma is more likely to show angioinvasion than other types of thyroid cancer.

-Tumour cells seen inside of a blood vessel is called vascular invasion (angioinvasion).
-If vascular invasion is seen, your pathologist will count the number of vessels that contain tumour cells.
+Tumour cells seen inside of a blood vessel is called angioinvasion (vascular invasion).
+If angioinvasion is seen, your pathologist will count the number of vessels that contain tumour cells.